Resolve common issues with your APIs.

 Connect to Large Schemas

-For schemas in excess of several hundred tables, you might run into browser time-outs and heap errors.
+For schemas that are more than several 100 tables, you might run into browser time-outs and heap errors.
 Browser timeouts reflect that the time to load the schema exceeded the browser timeout.
 To correct this issue, log in to API Creator again.

 java -DSTOP.PORT=8123 -DSTOP.KEY=stop_caliveapicreator -jar ../start.jar $1 $2 $3 $4 $5 $6 $7 $8 $9

 Change the command file to:

 For more information about the default heap size, see Installation Requirements and Supported Platforms.

 You can run

 CA Live API Creatoron JDK 9 and later by passing the following option to the JVM: